 Do you celebrate Valentine’s Day?
-We’ll talk about its history in today’s #EngKnowledge
+Do you know the history behind the celebration?
+We’ll talk about it in this session.

 Basically, Valentine’s Day is a commemoration of the death of St. Valentine.
 I gathered that there were two people with the name of ‘St. Valentine’ who died on February 14.
 Hence, there is a confusion about which Valentine it is that we commemorate.
 The first Saint Valentine was a Roman priest.
 The second was a bishop of Terni.

 Not only the person, but the reason of death of St. Valentine is also confusing.
 A story says that he died after defying Emperor Claudius II who forbade his soldiers to marry.
 St. Valentine did not obey his king’s order and held some marriages in secret.
 The Emperor found out and St. Valentine was sent to jail.
 There, he fell in love with the daughter of a warden.
 Before the execution, he sent a letter to her with a closing remark “from your valentine.”